eBay Image URL Not Accepted? Causes & Fixes for CSV, API, Listings

 If the CDN rate limits or presents a CAPTCHA → rejection.

-3. Why eBay API Calls Reject Image URLs
+3. Why eBay API-Based Listings Reject Image URLs

 eBay’s API has slightly different rules, but the main rejection causes are: